Guidelines for professional behaviour

 - Each individual begins the course with different levels of experience and confidence.
 Everybody has something unique to offer their colleagues and this should be valued and respected.
 Listening to each other's thoughts, questions and comments is important and mostly beneficial.

 - There are days that you are expected to be on campus that might not be your usual teaching days (research presentation days etc).
-There are even some days when you are expected to be elsewhere for teaching.
-The mechanism by which we communicate where you should be, and when, is called the annual plan.
+There are also some days when you are expected to be elsewhere for teaching.
+The teaching timetables, available on Moodle, detail where you should be and when.
 You will have electronic access to the annual plan via SharePoint on campus and via the VPN off campus (see ISS homepage for further information on the VPN).
-It is your responsibility to read it and get all the relevant dates in your diary.
+It is your responsibility to check the timetables and get all the relevant dates in your diary.
 If you are not where you are supposed to be, it will be noted and you will be asked to provide an explanation.
 You will have to take unauthorised absence as annual leave.

 Behaviour on placement

 Generally, trainees are expected to adhere to the HPC's guidance on conduct and ethics for trainees, the BPS Code of Conduct: Ethical Principles and Guidelines (2009), the BPS Code of Human Research Ethics (2014), and also to bear in mind that the needs of clients are paramount at all times.
 Trainees are encouraged to familiarise themselves with all these documents before going on placement; however, it is imperative that trainees read the HCPC's guidance thoroughly.